WPGD-TV

-WPGD-TV (channel 50) is a religious television station licensed to Hendersonville, Tennessee, United States, serving the Nashville area as an owned-and-operated station of the Trinity Broadcasting Network (TBN).
+WPGD-TV (channel 50) is a religious television station licensed to Hendersonville, Tennessee, United States, serving the Nashville area.
+The station is owned by the Trinity Broadcasting Network (TBN).

 WPGD-TV's studios are located at Trinity Music City on Music Village Boulevard in Hendersonville, the former estate of the late country artist Conway Twitty; its studios and auditorium have also served as a recording location for TBN programs.
 The station's transmitter is located in Whites Creek, Tennessee, just off I-24 and Old Hickory Boulevard.

 History

 Although it was granted a construction permit on September 17, 1987, the station did not sign on the air until September 24, 1992, with its original analog transmitter located along State Highway 109 in unincorporated Sumner County between Portland and Gallatin.
 It was built and signed on by Sonlight Broadcasting Systems, a broadcast ministry based in Mobile, Alabama, and co-founded by television producer Paul Crouch Jr. and attorney and broadcaster Jay Sekulow.
 At the time of the station's inception, all of Sonlight's stations were affiliated with TBN, which was co-founded by Paul Crouch Jr.'s parents Paul Sr. and Jan.
 As a TBN affiliate, WPGD carried most of the network's schedule while opting out at times to air alternate programming, some of which was produced locally.

 In 1997, WPGD was sold, along with the rest of Sonlight's stations, to All American TV (not to be confused with an unrelated television syndication company of a similar name), a minority-owned firm with close ties to TBN; the sale to All American made the station a full-fledged affiliate of the network.
 WPGD became a TBN owned-and-operated station in 2000, when TBN purchased all of All American's stations.